Jonathanhdq/Create-A-Movie-Website/README.md

 4. media.py - This contains the creation of the Class - Movie to store movie information.

 ## Running the project
-Option 1 - Download the zipfile, unzip and open with a text editor Option 2 - Clown the repository and open with a text editor.
+Option 1 - Download the zipfile, unzip and open with a text editor <br>
+Option 2 - Clone the repository and open with a text editor.